 Solidarity is the key energising value of Palms Australia.
-Solidarity is a principle arising out of our reflection that all living creatures are interdependent and that relationship invites responsibility and therefore solidarity.
+Solidarity is a principle arising out of our reflection that all living creatures are interdependent.
+Relationship invites responsibility and, therefore, solidarity.

 Solidarity involves liberation of victims, oppressors and innocent bystanders, allowing all life to live to the full and is not about a vague sort of compassion or shallow distress at others’ misfortune.
 The more who achieve this potential in life, the greater will be the contribution of all to a common or universal good.

 In valuing solidarity we value love that is lived out in respect for the dignity of all life.
 We value humility lived out in personal integrity and responsibility.
 We value justice lived out in a willingness to challenge structures that prevent collective participation in creative solutions.